Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Model and theory

 and

 where the mean electric potential $\phi_m$ is given by

 Here, $V_f$ refers to the free volume within the spherical Wigner-Seitz cell, which reads \cite{trizac-2003, brito-2023}

-In this work, we employ the cell model linearized around the mean electric potential (Eq.(\ref{eq:effective_brito})), as it enables a one-to-one mapping between $Z^*$ and $\tilde{\kappa}a$ over a broad range of packing fractions $\eta$.
-This mapping is essential for defining equations of motion for these two parameters.
-The theoretical framework and results for the linearized cell model using the cell boundary $R$ are provided in Appendix A.
+In this work, we employ the cell model linearized around the mean electric potential (Eq.(\ref{eq:effective_brito})), as it enables a one-to-one mapping between $Z^*$ and $\tilde{\kappa}a$ over a broad range of packing fractions $\eta$. { This mapping simplifies the numerical methods concerned with updating the equations of motion for these two parameters, as will be explained in more detail in Section \ref{sec:methods_BD}.} The theoretical framework and results for the linearized cell model using the cell boundary $R$ are provided in Appendix B.